jackdewinter/pymarkdown/newdocs/src/plugins/rule_md001.md

 ### Another Heading 3
 ```

-If a front-matter field is present with the configured name, it takes the place of
+If a Front-Matter field is present with the configured name, it takes the place of
 a level 1 heading.
 Therefore, a correct document must start with a level 2 heading:

 ```Markdown